NaeRong/OpenVaccine-mRNA-Degradation-Predictor/README.md

 Step-by-step instructions to build a GRU model for predicting mRNA degradation rate:
 * *Exploratory data analysis* on train and test datasets.
 Extract information on the mRNA sequence, RNA structure, and signal to noise distribution.
 * *Preprocess inputs* for train dataset sequence, structure, and predicted loop type.
 * Train the dataset on *GRU prediction model*.
+Train prediction info: **Min training loss=0.2548, min validation loss=0.2513**
 * Apply *pre-train model on the public (Sequence: 107) and private (Sequence: 130) test dataset* and generate the prediction results on Kaggle.
+Test prediction info: Final prediction score on Kaggle: **0.2881**

 **Click here for project files:**